JosephArmas/cecs-491A-Team-Big-Data/milestone 2/low level design/registration/failures/v2/account/account_invalid_pw_length.md

-# as a user I cannot register to create an account with a passphrase of length 7
+# As a user I cannot register to create an account with a passphrase of length less than 8
 ```mermaid
 sequenceDiagram
     actor User